 ADA was founded by Eleanor Roosevelt, John Kenneth Galbraith, Walter Reuther, Arthur Schlesinger, and Reinhold Niebuhr shortly after FDR died.
-Its goal then?
-To keep the New Deal dream--its vision and its values of an America that works fairly for all--alive for generations to come.
+Our goal then?
+To keep the New Deal dream of a fair and prosperous America for all alive for generations to come.

 Are we effective?

 Ask any of our recent presidents such as Barney Frank, John Lewis, Jim McDermott, or Charles Rangel; they certainly think so.
 The great liberal lion, Senator Edward Kennedy, credited us as the group behind passage of the latest increase in America’s minimum wage.
 We’re certainly proud of that success – but it’s just one of the many things we’re doing, because we’re not a single-issue group.
 Instead, we’re a group with a single vision, and many issues.